This story originally appeared in the Fall 2019 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 Those initiatives complement a separate goal by PepsiCo to make all its packaging recyclable, compostable or biodegradable by 2025.
 And in September of this year, the brand owner announced its goal of reducing its use of virgin plastic in bottles by 35% by 2025.

-To understand exactly what those targets entail (and how the company plans to move toward them), Resource Recycling recently talked with Roberta Barbieri, PepsiCo’s vice president of global sustainability.
+To understand exactly what those targets entail (and how the company plans to move toward them), Plastics Recycling Update recently talked with Roberta Barbieri, PepsiCo’s vice president of global sustainability.

 The interview transcript that follows has been edited for space and clarity.

-Resource Recycling: What has dialogue been like inside PepsiCo been amid all the changes of late in recycling markets and plastic pollution concerns?
+Plastics Recycling Update: What has dialogue been like inside PepsiCo amid all the changes of late in recycling markets and plastic pollution concerns?

 Tell me more about that “reinvent” segment.
 What does reinvented packaging look like?